How Can You Make Sure a Virtual Assistant Is the Real Deal?

 As with any new hire, it's appropriate to contract your new virtual assistant on a trial basis.
 Typically, a 30-day contract is long enough to know whether a virtual assistant is going to work well for you or not.
 However, if you have complex systems or tasks that the VA will be handling, you may want to consider starting with a 60-day contract.
 At the end of the trial contract period, you can work out a long-term contract if you are happy with the work your VA is doing.

 We're the Real Deal!
-Hire a Virtual Assistant With VPM Solutions
+Find a Virtual Assistant With VPM Solutions